Multipacker/msdf-gen/README.md

 1. Contours do not overlap each other.
 2. Contours do not self-intersect.
-3. A contours winding number in isolation determines if it is adds or removes area to the shape.
+3. A contours winding number in isolation determines if it adds or removes area to the shape.

 These constraints turn out to be useful when generating MSDFs, but are annoying when designing fonts, so we have to convert between the two forms.
 This is done